ecausarano/heron/README.md

 heron
 =====

-A distributed platform for the dissemination of culture
+a peer 2 peer, distributed, storage and indexing facility

-Design goal of the tool is to provide a simple platform for the trusted publication, search and manipulation of artifacts over a P2P network in order to facilitate and encourage peer-reviewed dissemination of Culture and Knowledge.
+Heron provides a simple platform for the trusted publication, search and retrieval of data over a P2P network in order to facilitate and encourage peer-reviewed sharing of information.

-In broad terms the tool consists of:
+Epics:

-1. A DHT implementatin (tentatively Kademlia) to provide the underlying platform for the distribution of the artifacts and of their indexed metadata attributes.
+1. A distributed hash table (DHT) to store data, metadata and indexes over a peer 2 peer network.
-2. An interface and mechanism to publish and manipulate the metadata contained in the DHT.
+2. A UI to upload, annotate, extract metadata and publish to the DHT.
-3. A mechanism to issue distributed search queries on the distributed metadata index.
+3. A UI to issue distributed search queries on the distributed metadata index (filtered by peer signature)
-4. A mechanism (tentatively GPG) to cryptographically apply a "seal" to metadata attributes and transactions affecting them (such as PUBLISH, RETRACT, ENDORSE, UNENDORSE) published to the DHT.
+4. Cryptographic routines (GPG) to create digital identities, trust relations and manage the social graph of the platform Web of Trust (WOT.)
-5. A mechanism - similar in principle to the PGP WOT or Liquid Feedback - to build, maintain and publish a social graph of the cryptographic keys associated to the P2P network users.
+5. A UI to cryptographically "sign" uploads (metadata attributes and transactions affecting them) to the DHT.
-6. A mechanism to build and publish metadata maps, overlays and stories.
+6. UI elements and a metadata item to represent the peer review process (such as PUBLISH, RETRACT, ENDORSE, UNENDORSE)

-Key to the platform design and goal is the trust assigned by each participant to their immediate and transitive peers.
-This trust is embedded into the metadata published on the DHT by means of the aforementioned cryptographic seals.
+7. A UI to draft and publish new metadata collections and format definitions, maps, overlays, comments, stories...